-This is a large part of the process, where the marketplace utilizes their rich product data from various sources to display your product feeds accurately.
+This is a large part of the process, where the marketplace utilizes its rich product data from various sources to display your product feeds accurately.
 To have this properly set up, you’ll need to make sure the data you submit for your feeds is up-to-date and detailed.
 The criteria in which a marketplace uses the data can vary quite drastically depending on which marketplace you are onboarding.
-Some marketplaces, like Amazon, can be particular with their criteria.
+Some marketplaces, like Amazon, can be particular with their integration criteria.

 - Customer Relationship Management

 Customer retention and loyalty are synonymous with your dispute management and resolution.
 Before integrating a certain marketplace, it’s a good idea to set up a dispute management process and to understand how a specific marketplace will mediate if a resolution can’t be achieved.